micmejia/bible-dump/NKJV/Colossians/Col 2.md

 ###### 1
-For I want you to know what a great conflict[^a] I have for you and those in Laodicea, and _for_ as many as have not seen my face in the flesh,
+For I want you to know what a great conflict I have for you and those in Laodicea, and _for_ as many as have not seen my face in the flesh,

 ###### 2
-that their hearts may be encouraged, being knit together in love, and _attaining_ to all riches of the full assurance of understanding, to the knowledge of the mystery of God, [^b]both of the Father and of Christ,
+that their hearts may be encouraged, being knit together in love, and _attaining_ to all riches of the full assurance of understanding, to the knowledge of the mystery of God, both of the Father and of Christ,

 ###### 3
 in whom are hidden all the treasures of wisdom and knowledge.